 So far in 2016, huge financial growth for Amaya Gaming has again been on the table.
 In this year’s first quarter, the company experienced an 11% drop in their total revenues from online poker pursuits.
 However, their total revenue has continued to grow, climbing from $272.3 million to $288.7 million – a 6% year on year increase compared to the first quarter of 2015.

-Amaya Gaming’s 2016 first quarter report states that the change in casino revenue experienced was due to the expansion of the company into new jurisdictions.
+Amaya Gaming’s 2016 first quarter report states that the change in Canada online casino revenue experienced was due to the expansion of the company into new jurisdictions.
 Amaya also continued to roll out products on their PokerStars platform which added to their expenses, which included online slot games from third-party providers.

 Amaya Gaming’s Future Endeavours